 Image file type

 It is equally important to choose the right type of file while saving images.
 The quality of the image depends upon the file type.
 Use common image types like “.jpg”, “.png” for images or “.gif” for clips.
 For simple images or logos, use “.png” because this format is best suited for images having fewer colors and a transparent background. “.JPEG” can also be used for images to keep the file size lesser and to maintain the image quality.
-A file type can also be converted into another file type by using ample of SEO tools for image optimization available online.
+A file type can also be converted into another file type by using ample of SEO tools for image optimization available online, including the Converter for Media plugin.

 Alt tag text